Power Delivery System Design

 There are a number of design tools tailored for the PDS design problem.
-They range from Excel spreadsheet based tools that model all of the capacitors and the planes of the PCB in two dimensions to very complex tools that model the entire PCB and all of the loads and allow the designer to simulate actual switching events to see what ripple and voltage drop profiles there will be when the circuits switch on and off.
+They range from Excel spreadsheet-based tools that model all of the capacitors and the planes of the PCB in two dimensions, to very complex tools that model the entire PCB and all of the loads.
+These tools allow the designer to simulate actual switching events, such as testing a decoupling capacitor, to see what ripple and voltage drop profiles there will be when the circuits switch on and off.

 Some of the component manufacturers have even published tools that their customers can use to design their PDS.
 Among these are Altera who has made public such a tool that can be downloaded for free from its web site.
 The tool is Altera PDN_Tool V10.
 The author has used this tool in dozens of designs with good results.

-In many cases, power delivery is now much more difficult than is routing all the signals.
+In many cases, the power delivery system design is more difficult than routing all the signals.
 This is due to the fact that there are often many different voltages that must fit into limited numbers of layers; they need complex sequencing and their currents are often very high with low operating voltages.
 Fortunately, the tools and methods are well developed to help the designer get it right the first time.

 - Power Bus Decoupling on Multilayer Printed Circuit Boards” IEEE Transactions on Electromagnetic Compatibility, Vol. 37, NO 2, May 1995.

 - Smith, etal, “Power Distribution System Design Methodology and Capacitor Selection for Modern CMOS Technology” Published by Sun Microsystems, 1999.

 - Hubing, Todd, etal, “PWB Power Structures: Theory and Design”, University of Missouri, Rolla, November 1999.

 - “Power Distribution Network Design Methodologies”, Istvan Novak, IEC Publications, 2008.